 …a wonderfully welcoming community of students and staff from all kinds of backgrounds, made all the better by our college tortoise, Tortellini!

-…the excellent support network that there has been when things don’t go according to plan – both academically and non-academically.
+…about having the excellent support network when things don’t go according to plan – both academically and non-academically.

 …not pretentious or intimidating – you get to enjoy all the architecture around Oxford but live in a place which is informal and welcoming – the best of both worlds.

 ...about the diversity, the chat and the vibrant atmosphere, as well as the feeling that you’re part of a team.

 …about collaboration rather than competition, which is really encouraging.

 To compare facilities across different colleges, please visit our College Facilities Table.

 |Usually offered for all years|

 |Usually offered for first year and one other year|

 |Clubs & societies activities|

 |College student magazine/paper|